 This can turn out to be a major waste of money.
 Good cuts of beef and steak can be costly, and if not cooked, eaten, and stored appropriately, you're throwing your hard-earned dollars into the trash.
 However, there is no need to throw out the beef in this situation as long as it's been stored safely in the refrigerator the entire time.
-You can save the beef and keep it for another occasion.
+You can save the meat and keep it for another occasion.

 Another common dilemma centers on leftovers.
 Is it safe to refreeze leftover roast beef, pot roast, casseroles made with ground beef, or those expensive steaks that didn't get eaten to the last bite?
-The answer is "yes," as long as you handle the meat properly from the get-go.
-Whether you have a lot of leftovers or simply never got around to cooking as you planned, freezing beef can be a great way to extend your food budget.
+The answer is YES, as long as you handle the meat properly from the get-go.
+Whether you have a lot of leftovers or simply never got around to cooking as you planned, refreezing beef can be a great way to extend your food budget.

 Refreezing Raw Beef

 According to the U.S. Department of Agriculture, if food has been thawed in the refrigerator, it is safe to freeze it again without cooking it.
 You might end up losing some of the meat's flavor because of decreased moisture, but it will be perfectly safe to eat, and a good marinade can often make up for lost juices and flavoring.
 Whether you are dealing with beef roasts, steaks or ground beef, your meat can be safely refrozen as long as it is returned to the freezer within 48 hours of thawing.

 If you have leftover cooked ground beef, roast beef, or steak, it can be safely frozen, too.
 As with thawed raw beef of any kind, make sure it is back in the freezer within 48 hours of the original cooking time.